 with the biggest win in the history of the program, and would set the stage for

 Washington sporting new shirts, a new shell, and new painted oars.
 This is the first known picture showing the white blades of Washington.
-Although not documented, it is very possible that the color was chosen by the pragmatic Conibear for function over form: in the winter darkness of a rainy Seattle morning, white blades show up better... especially for a coach without a launch forced to watch - and coach - from shore.
+Although not officially documented, it is very likely the paint was chosen by the pragmatic Conibear for function over form: in the winter darkness of a rainy Seattle morning, white blades show up better... especially for a coach without a launch forced to watch - and coach - from shore.
 Tyee photo.